-We are all a product of our experiences to some degree which makes us so different.
-Our perception of those experiences and what we believe about them affect our spiritual condition.
-Our current beliefs set us up to make decisions, which set us up to be in situations (who we spend time with, where we spend time), which affect our experiences, which influence our spiritual, mental, emotional, social, and physical condition.
-What we eat, what inward dialogue we use to bring us down or build us up, how much sleep we get, where we work, whether we engage in seeking God or not, are all things we in large part choose to do.
-All those choices based on personal preferences gathered from our experiences have consequences.
+We are all a product of our personal experiences that are unique.
+Our perceptions of those experiences and what we believe about them affect our faith, since faith has everything to do with our beliefs.
+Our beliefs affect our decisions, which affects our choices (who we spend time with, where we spend time), which affects our experiences, which influences our spiritual, mental, emotional, social, and physical condition.
+What we eat, what inward dialogue we use to bring us down or build us up, how much sleep we get, where we work, and whether we engage in seeking God or not.

 We all give into self-deception in its various forms.
 Otherwise we would be in excellent shape physically, emotionally, mentally, socially, and spiritually.
 We make unhealthy choices because we convince ourselves to do it.
 We rationalize and justify unhealthy choices frequently.
 Keeping secrets protect the evil within us.
 We are all one spiritual body made to benefit each other.

 In group discussions we can learn about ourselves we otherwise can't.
 Other people will affirm and disagree with us.
 We can listen to feedback and differences in other's testimonies.
 We can be both challenged and encouraged.
 We may develop resentment, impatience, fear, and selfishness which can provide us an opportunity to discover the evil within us.
 Once we discover the evil we can confess and repent to grow spiritually.
 If we let the evil convince us to stop meeting together then we will be moving in the direction of obedience to evil and away from God's goodness.
 Pride destroys, humility restores.